goaldev/daylengths-visualization-dhaka/README.md

+Welcome to our repository and let's explore Dhaka's daylengths and solar noon times with captivating visualizations! 🌞📊

+Embark on an insightful journey as we unlock the power of data visualization to explore daylengths and solar noon times in the vibrant city of Dhaka.
+Through captivating visual representations, we gain a clear understanding of the abundance of daylight that graces this bustling metropolis.

+But why is this information so important, you may wonder?
+Well, the length of the day directly impacts various aspects of our lives.
+Imagine harnessing the knowledge of longest daylengths to maximize sunlight collection, providing a potential solution to address the critical issue of load shedding in Dhaka, Bangladesh.

+Join us in this illuminating quest and empower yourself with valuable knowledge about daylengths and solar noon times in Dhaka, Bangladesh!

+# Website and Interactive Tableau Dashboards
+To ensure accuracy, we gather data from a reliable [source](https://www.timeanddate.com/sun/bangladesh/dhaka) and employ Tableau's powerful visualization capabilities to create interactive and captivating dashboards.

+Dive into our mesmerizing dashboards through the links below, and witness the intriguing patterns and dynamics of Dhaka's daylight:

+📊 [Dashboard 1](https://public.tableau.com/views/solarnoontimein30years/Daylengths30years?:language=en-US&:display_count=n&:origin=viz_share_link) - Explore daylengths across the past 30 years.

+📊 [Dashboard 2](https://public.tableau.com/views/Daylengthsandsolarnoonin2022Dhaka/daylengthSolarnoon2022?:language=en-US&:display_count=n&:origin=viz_share_link) - Delve into the daylengths and solar noon times of the year 2022.

+📊 [Dashboard 3](https://public.tableau.com/views/daylengthsandsolarnoontimefromJantoMay2023inDhaka/DaylengthsSolarnoon2023?:language=en-US&:display_count=n&:origin=viz_share_link) - Witness daylengths and solar noon times from January to May 2023.

+📊 [Dashboard 4](https://public.tableau.com/views/DaylengthsinJan2023Dhaka/DaylengthSolarnoonJan2023?:language=en-US&:display_count=n&:origin=viz_share_link) - Specific focus on daylengths in January 2023.

 # Visualizing Daylengths and Solar Noon Times in Dhaka, Bangladesh

 Welcome to the Visualizing Daylengths and Solar Noon Times repository for Dhaka, Bangladesh! 🌞📊